 “Box” seats normally reserved for representatives and guests of the German federal state of Saxony

 Separate guided tour to our left; there are 4 balconies

 Looking up; lip of the 2nd balcony appears at top

 Massive central chandelier light-fixture overhead; clock reads “XI 20” (1120pm)

 Thanks to Semperoper for opening their facility to the public at night, and thanks to S. Kurpiers who kindly guided our tour of the venue.
 Thanks also to Germany Tourism, Saxony Tourism, and Dresden Tourism for their support and hospitality.
 I made all of the photos above on 22 April 2015 with the Canon EOS6D.
 This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-7sx.

-The following is an advertisement for Radeberger brewery.
+The following is an advertisement for Radeberger brewery from 2014.
 The advert for their Pilsener ends with an image of Dresden’s Semper Oper at night and the slogan “schon immer besonders” (always special).